ueberdosis/tiptap-php/README.md

 ### Syntax highlighting for code blocks
 The default `CodeBlock` extension doesn’t add syntax highlighting to your code blocks.
 However, if you want to add syntax highlighting to your code blocks, there’s a special `CodeBlockHighlight` extension.

-Swapping the default one out works like that:
+Swapping our the default one works like that:

 ```php
 (new Tiptap\Editor([